isikenes/javamath/README.md

-# javamath
-Example for Arithmetics in Java
+# Example for Arithmetics in Java

+You can run with this codes:

+javac arithmetics.java
+java arithmetics